EricMFink/ProfessionalResponsibility/_questions/FairnessQuestions.md

 ### Question 48

 Wife has retained Attorney to advise her in negotiating a separation agreement with Husband.
 Even though Husband knew that Wife was represented by Attorney, Husband, who was not a lawyer, refused to obtain counsel and insisted on acting on his own behalf throughout the protracted negotiations.
 Attorney never met or communicated in any way with Husband during the entire course of the negotiations.
 After several months, Wife advised Attorney that the parties had reached agreement and presented Attorney with the terms.
 The attorney prepared a proposed agreement that contained all of the agreed-upon terms.
 Attorney mailed the proposed agreement to Husband, with a cover letter stating the following:  “As you know, I have been retained by your wife to represent her in this matter.
 I enclose two copies of the separation agreement negotiated by you and your wife.
 Please read it and, if it meets with your approval, sign both copies before a notary and return them to me.
-I will then have your wife sign them and furnish you with a fully executed copy.”
+I will then have your wife sign them and furnish you with a fully executed copy."

 Is Attorney subject to discipline?